-- DO NOT dispose of batteries in normal household waste. - Batteries MUST be taken to a proper disposal site.
-The return is required by law and free of charge. - Do only dispose discharged batteries. - Cover terminals of lithium batteries prior to disposal. - For information on the battery type see battery label or chapter 11 Technical Data, page 60.
+- DO NOT dispose of batteries in normal household waste. - DO NOT throw batteries into a fire. - Batteries MUST be taken to a proper disposal site.
+The return is required by law and free of charge. - Only dispose of discharged batteries. - Cover terminals of lithium batteries prior to disposal. - For information on the battery type see battery label or chapter 11 Technical Data, page 65.